 Find Current Directory Size

-Running the du command without any options will display the size of the current directory including all of its sub-directories.
+Running du without any options shows the disk usage of the current directory and all its subdirectories.

 du